jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 ### Configure PipeWire

 The Jamulus Client requires a JACK sound server (native PipeWire support has not yet been implemented).
-PipeWire provides a compatibility layer that emulates the JACK server, so when you launch the Jamulus Client, PîpeWire automatically exposes itself to it as a JACK server.
+PipeWire provides a compatibility layer that emulates the JACK server.
+When you launch the Jamulus Client, PîpeWire presents itself to Jamulus as a JACK server.
 You need to set your audio interface to the "pro-audio" profile and define PipeWire's "rate" and "quantum" parameters beforehand.
 To do so, follow these steps:
 1. Open `pavucontrol` (the audio mixer) and choose the "pro-audio" profile in the configuration tab.